Skip to footer content

 How to Dynamically Generate and Display Barcode in ASP.NET MVC: Figure 2

-Click write the name of the new project and its location and click on next.
+Enter the name of the new project and its location and click on Next.

 How to Dynamically Generate and Display Barcode in ASP.NET MVC: Figure 3

-Select the .NET version you want to use and leave all other options as it is and click Create.
+Select the .NET version you want to use and leave all other options as they are and click Create.

 How to Dynamically Generate and Display Barcode in ASP.NET MVC: Figure 4